jonty-ward/life_logger/README.md

 # life_logger
-Side project that will allow me to
+Side project that will allow me to learn TS and Next.js